tbrown122387/pf/README.md

 ## Contributing

 Want to contribute to this project?
 Great!
 Click [here](CONTRIBUTING.md) for details on how to do that.
+We also have an "ideas list" you can check out [here](ideas_list.md).

 ## Paper